 The Isabella Plantation is set “within a Victorian woodland plantation planted in the 1830s”.
 It was first opened to the public in the mid 20th century.

-I can’t help but think it’s one of the most luxurious, colorful and exotic garden I have ever seen.
+I can’t help but think it’s one of the most luxurious, colorful, and exotic gardens I have ever seen.
 Wherever you look, you feel overwhelmed by beauty.

 A must-see botanic garden

-The Plantation is very famous for its azaleas, rhododendrons and camellias but there are many other species that contribute to this place’s unique character.
+The Isabella Plantation is renowned for its azaleas, rhododendrons, and camellias but there are many other species that contribute to this place’s unique character.

 Each season brings new flowerings.
-You can have a look at the Plantation’s website to discover the “Monthly Plant Diary”, that will help you plan your visits according to your liking.
+Have a look at the Isabella Plantation website to discover the “Monthly Plant Diary”, which will help you plan your visit according to your liking.

-Many scientists and plant collectors have contributed to the current beauty of the Isabella Plantation, which is environnement-friendly managed.
+Many scientists and plant collectors have contributed to the current beauty of the Isabella Plantation, which is environment-friendly managed.
 Biodiversity is also well-protected.

 An enchanting walk whatever the season

-I do recommend this splendid garden to everyone fond of nature and to families (kids will love climbing up the trees, pick up some sticks and look for insects…).
+I do recommend these splendid gardens to everyone fond of nature and to families (kids will love climbing up the trees, pick up some sticks and look for insects…).

-And the nearby Richmond area is great to discover with the Richmond Park of course and the city where you will find great places to eat (I had mentioned the Petersham Nurseries in a previous post, which is a paradise) … or even shop!
+Richmond is also full of interest, with the Richmond Park of course, and the city where you will find great places to eat (I had mentioned the Petersham Nurseries in a previous post, which is a paradise) … or even shop!